Breeders' Cup 2026 Tours

 Bourbon Country

 Breeders' Cup Distillery Tours & Southern Inspired LunchExperience the heart of the Bluegrass on this adventure through Kentucky Bourbon Country.
 Go behind the scenes at two premier distilleries to master the traditions and flavor profiles of world-class whiskeys, followed by an authentic Southern-inspired lunch.
-Your itinerary features a bourbon tour and tasting at Castle & Key Distillery and Buffalo Trace Distillery.
 Luxury transportation is included.

 Breeders' Cup Horse Country Tour

 Exclusive Thoroughbred Farm ToursGo behind the fences for an immersive, full-day journey into the heart of the Bluegrass horse industry.
-This curated experience takes you inside Lane’s End Horse Farm and Saxony Horse Farm with exclusive tours by Mint Julep Experiences.
-A southern-inspired lunch and round trip transportation from the Lexington, KY Visitor's Center are included.
+This curated experience provides exclusive access to two horse farms with a southern-inspired lunch in between stops.

 The Details